-We generally recommend adding insurance for all international shipments, because other country's postal services aren't as good as the USA... and for high-value shipments that would be a huge loss if they're damaged or go missing.
+We generally recommend adding insurance for all international shipments, because the postal services in other countries aren't as good as the USA... and for high-value shipments that would be a huge loss if they're damaged or go missing.

 You can and must include the value of postage and/or packaging in your declaration if you want compensation for the postage and/or packaging in the event a claim is made with Shipsurance.

 For insurance claims to be valid, Shipsurance requires proof of a USPS or UPS acceptance scan.
 Note that for USPS labels, End-of-Day SCAN Forms and scans from the self-service kiosks at Post Offices aren't considered proper proof in this case.

 Shipsurance Terms and Conditions